 Break Out of “the Box”

-Every guitarist and bassist is fairly familiar with scale patterns and how they look on the fretboard.
+Every guitarist and bassist is fairly familiar with scale patterns and how they look on the fretboard particularly rock and blues guitarists (my guide on what they use).
 They’re definitely useful, and most of us who take the instrument seriously have had a phase where we spent a lot of time memorizing scale patterns and so on.
 In fact, I recommend that you learn at least the major scale and the seven modes of it like I suggested in this article here on memorizing key signatures.
 This table here consists of the notes of every major scale and minor scale.
 It should help you.

 Major Key = Bold

 If you know your key signatures; you know the major scale, and you know how to play the 7 modes of the major scale, you’ll be in a great position to “break out of the box,” so to speak.
 You won’t have to just hover around one position on the fretboard all of the time.
 Personally, I think that learning the modes and chords of the major scale like I outlined in my article on Producer Society, the harmonic minor scale, the melodic minor scale, and the harmonic major scale is all you need to know if you want to jam with other people.

 Mono Rhythmic Chord Follower

 A mono rhythmic bass line follows the chords played on the guitar and helps set the song’s movement.
 It’s a hypnotic type of bass line that moves the piece along.
 It’s done by keeping on the one or root note most of the time without deviating too much to the other notes of the scale.
 Adding some walking lines to transitions of these mono rhythmic lines will make them more dynamic and will add more movement to the song.

 The guitar chord and bass line is an example of following the notes of the chord in the most basic of fashion.
 The guitar will strum the chords that are shown on the right, and then the bass is just outlining those chords in an arpeggiated fashion.
 You can use this concept in other more interesting, dynamic, and cool ways.